 - Family violence is one of the leading causes of injury and death to women.

 - It also leads to short and long-term health problems such as mental illness, and problems with sexual and reproductive health.

 - Children who live in a home where there is violence are significantly more at risk of being the victims of physical, sexual and psychological abuse and neglect than other children.

-Domestic violence can be carried out by anyone with who you are in a domestic or close relationship.
+Family violence can be carried out by anyone you are in a domestic or close relationship with.
 They don't have to be living with you.
 It could be a: